Washing machine jargon buster

 Washing machines have four feet underneath the model, which you can adjust to different heights to level the machine.
 It is important to make sure the machine is levelled when installing your washing machine to stop it from rocking around.
-For more help on this, or if you find your washing machines is rocking around quite a bit, see our video on how to fix a loud washing machine.
+For more help on this, or if you find your washing machines is rocking around quite a bit, see our video on .

 If a washing machine has been built into your cupboard, it's an integrated model.
 If the washing machine stands uncovered, as most do, it's a freestanding model.
 Freestanding models tend to have a large range of capacities and features compared with most integrated models, and some come in different colours.

 Most washing machines in the UK are frontloading models - as you put your clothes into the drum via a door on the front of the machine.
 The alternative is a top-loading washing machine, which will have you add clothes via a lid on top of the model.